Calls for Czech spy chief and interior minister to resign as STAN corruption scandal widens

 Babis reiterated the point in an article published in the daily Mlada fronta DNES, which belongs to Babis’ agro-chemical conglomerate Agrofert.

 Fiala told local media he thinks that Babis wants to divert attention away from his own scandals.
-Babis is facing fraud charges and in the latest round of allegations, French police are probing whether he evaded tax by purchasing a luxury property in the south of France through a complex offshore transaction.
+Babis is facing fraud charges and in the latest round of allegations, French police are probing whether he committed money laundering and tax evasion by purchasing a luxury property in the south of France through a complex offshore transaction.

 “The balance of power in the parliament is quite clear”, said Fiala, pointing at the 108-strong majority of his coalition in the parliament of 200 deputies.

-Rakusan said he knew of Mlejnek’s contacts with Redl but that these were strictly professional, and more importantly that Mlejnek has received the highest security clearance from the Czech National Security Agency and Nato.
+Rakusan said he knew of Mlejnek’s contacts with Redl but that these were strictly professional, and more importantly that Mlejnek has received security clearance from the Czech National Security Agency and Nato.

 Fiala is scheduled to meet with Rakusan and discuss the situation on Tuesday.
 “I would have to eject him [Mlejnek] only if he did not receive the highest security clearance as stipulated by law”, Rakusan told Seznam Zpravy ahead of the meeting.